+• CPU:

+- Fully static design 8-bit high performance 1T 8051-based CMOS microcontroller. - Instruction set fully compatible with MCS-51. - 4-priority-level interrupts capability. - Dual Data Pointers (DPTRs).

+Operating:

+- Wide supply voltage from 2.4V to 5.5V.

+- Wide operating frequency up to 16 MHz.

+- Industrial temperature grade: -40°C to +105°C.

+Memory:

-- CPU: - Fully static design 8-bit high performance 1T 8051-based CMOS microcontroller. - Instruction set fully compatible with MCS-51. - 4-priority-level interrupts capability. - Dual Data Pointers (DPTRs). - Operating: - Wide supply voltage from 2.4V to 5.5V. - Wide operating frequency up to 25 MHz. - Industrial temperature grade: -40 $^{\circ}$ C to +105 $^{\circ}$ C. - Memory: - Up to 18K Bytes of APROM for User Code. - Configurable 4K/3K/2K/1K/0K Bytes of LDROM, which provides flexibility to user developed Boot Code. - Flash Memory accumulated with pages of 128 Bytes each. - Built-in In-Application-Programmable (IAP). - Flash Memory 100,000 writing cycle endurance, greater than 10 years data retention. - Code lock for security. - 256 Bytes on-chip RAM. - Additional 256 Bytes on-chip auxiliary RAM (XRAM) accessed by MOVX instruction. - Clock sources: - 22.118 MHz high-speed internal oscillator trimmed to $\pm 1\%$ when V{DD} 5.0V, $\pm 2\%$ in all conditions. - 10 kHz low-speed internal oscillator. - 2 MHz to 25 MHz high-speed external crystal/resonator. - 32.768 kHz low-speed external crystal/resonator. - External clock input. - On-the-fly clock source switch via software. - Programmable system clock divider up to 1/512.
+- Up to 18K Bytes of APROM for User Code. - Configurable 4K/3K/2K/1K/0K Bytes of LDROM, which provides flexibility to user developed Boot Code. - Flash Memory accumulated with pages of 128 Bytes each. - Built-in In-Application-Programmable (IAP). - Code lock for security. - 256 Bytes on-chip RAM. - Additional 768 Bytes on-chip auxiliary RAM (XRAM) accessed by MOVX instruction.

+Clock sources:

+- 16 MHz high-speed internal oscillator trimmed to ±1% when V{DD} 5.0V, ±2% in all conditions. - 10 kHz low-speed internal oscillator. - External clock input. - On-the-fly clock source switch via software. - Programmable system clock divider up to 1/512.

+Peripherals:

-- Peripherals: - Up to 25 general purpose I/O pins and one input-only pin.
-All output pins have individual 2-level slew rate control.
-Five pins provide normal/high sink current selected via software. - Standard interrupt pins INT0 and INT1. - Two 16-bit Timers/Counters 0 and 1 compatible with standard 8051. - One 16-bit Timer 2 with three-channel input capture module. - One 16-bit auto-reload Timer 3, which can be the baud rate clock source of UARTs. - One programmable Watchdog Timer (WDT) clocked by dedicated 10 kHz internal source. - One dedicated Self Wake-up Timer (WKT) for self-timed wake-up for power reduced modes. - Two full-duplex UART ports with frame error detection and automatic address recognition.
-Up to 781.25 kbps when system clock is 25 MHz.
-TXD and RXD pins of UART0 exchangeable via software. - One SPI port with master and slave modes, up to 6.25 Mbps when system clock is 25 MHz. - One I^2C bus with master and slave modes, up to 400 kbps data rate. - Four pairs, eight channels of pulse width modulator (PWM) output, up to 12-bit resolution, with different modes and Fault Brake function for motor control. - Eight channels of pin interrupt, shared for all I/O ports, with variable configuration of edge/level detection. - One 10-bit ADC with external VREF input available, up to 300 ksps converting rate, hardware triggered and conversion result compare facilitating motor control. - Power management: - Two power reduced modes: Idle and Power-down mode. - Power monitor: - Brown-out detection (BOD) with low power mode available, 8-level selection, interrupt or reset options. - Power-on reset (POR). - Strong ESD and EFT immunity. - Development Tools: - Nuvoton On-Chip-Debugger (OCD) with KEILTM development environment. - Nuvoton In-Circuit-Programmer (ICP). - Nuvoton In-System-Programming (ISP) via UART.
+- Up to 17 general purpose I/O pins and one input-only pin.
+All output pins have individual 2-level slew rate control. - Standard interrupt pins INTO and INT1. - Two 16-bit Timers/Counters 0 and 1 compatible with standard 8051.

+- One 16-bit Timer 2 with three-channel input capture module and 9 input pin can be selected. - One 16-bit auto-reload Timer 3, which can be the baud rate clock source of UARTs. - One 16-bit PWM counter interrupt for timer. - One programmable Watchdog Timer (WDT) clocked by dedicated 10 kHz internal source. - One dedicated Self Wake-up Timer (WKT) for self-timed wake-up for power reduced modes. - Two full-duplex UART ports with frame error detection and automatic address recognition.
+TXD and RXD pins of UART0 exchangeable via software. - One SPI port with master and slave modes, up to 8 Mbps when system clock is 16 MHz. - One I2C bus with master and slave modes, up to 400 kbps data rate. - Three pairs, six channels of pulse width modulator (PWM) output, 10 output pins can be selected., up to 16-bit resolution, with different modes and Fault Brake function for motor control. - Eight channels of pin interrupt, shared for all I/O ports, with variable configuration of edge/level detection. - One 12-bit ADC, up to 500 ksps converting rate, hardware triggered and conversion result compare facilitating motor control.

+Power management:

+- Two power reduced modes: Idle and Power-down mode.

+Power monitor:

+- Brown-out detection (BOD) with low power mode available, 4-level selection, interrupt or reset options.

+- Power-on reset (POR).

+- Strong ESD and EFT immunity.

+- Development Tools:

+- Nuvoton On-Chip-Debugger (OCD) with KEILTM development environment.

+- Nuvoton In-Circuit-Programmer (ICP).

+- Nuvoton In-System-Programming (ISP) via UART.

-• Part numbers and packages:
+Part numbers and packages: